Research Projects 2010-2012

-- Application of the high resolution ROMS has shown that previous models — and those currently being used by resource managers — over estimate flushing in the Providence River and Greenwich Bay to be between three and ten times faster than actual flushing processes within the Bay.
+- Application of the high-resolution ROMS has shown that previous models — and those currently being used by resource managers — overestimate flushing in the Providence River and Greenwich Bay to be between three and ten times faster than actual flushing processes within the Bay.
 This high degree of error could pose risks to beach-goers and other resource users.

 Combating marine disease outbreaks

 Aquaculture is fast becoming a major source of protein for an ever-growing human population.
-One of the biggest challenges to increasing aquaculture production is bacterial disease outbreaks, which limit production and result in an annual loss of millions of dollars to growers.
+One of the biggest challenges to increase aquaculture production is bacterial disease outbreaks, which limit production and result in an annual loss of millions of dollars to growers.
 Pharmaceuticals are most often used to combat disease outbreaks in aquaculture operations, but they are expensive solutions and can have significant environmental consequences.

 David Rowley, associate professor of biomedical sciences at the University of Rhode Island, will explore natural pathways for combating disease outbreaks in crustaceans and in bivalves.
 Researchers will study how various species of bacteria interact with one another, specifically looking for interactions that prevent infections and their subsequent spread, and then devise ways to exploit these interactions at scales that are practical for application in aquaculture operations, particularly with regard to oyster culture.

 Findings from this research study have clear implications in the growing field of probiotics—using live microorganisms to confer health benefits to host organisms.
-Research findings will also provide insight into the biology and ecology of the various microorganisms being studied, which will in turn be useful to others researching new ways to combat marine diseases.
+Research findings will also provide insight into the biology and ecology of the various microorganisms being studied, which will, in turn, be useful to others researching new ways to combat marine diseases.
 Research results will have use close to home as well—as climate changes, marine diseases once restricted to southern areas are expanding their range to the north, and oyster growers are concerned.

-Results from this research just might help them find ways to keep our marine waters disease free, and keep Rhode Island as a leading producer of top quality oysters.
+Results from this research just might help them find ways to keep our marine waters disease free and keep Rhode Island as a leading producer of top quality oysters.

-- One probiotic candidate has been refined and tested, and has shown increased survival in larval oysters.
+- One probiotic candidate has been refined and tested and has shown increased survival in larval oysters.

 - The probiotic response reduces pathogen load while increasing oyster survival, and this unique outcome is being further investigated as to its potential application for oyster husbandry.